Narrative Theory: A Brief Introduction

 Films as you know, may also be based on musical plays, which are also called musical films, movie musicals or more simply, musicals, when made into films.
 There are many examples of musical films, some of which were very popular with the general public.
 However, the general public's enthusiasm did not always translate to favourable reception by serious film critics or serious general students of film.
 The popularity of musical films has declined in more recent decades.

 Musicals of course, are a cinematic genre or sub-genre (see sections 11.2 and 11.4 above, and chapter 9).
 Genres are important in film.
 Films belonging to particular genres are usually more highly valued than written literary works of the corresponding genres.
-Most films are more easily assigned to specific genres or sub-genres when compared to written literary works.
+Most films are more easily assigned to specific genres or sub-genres when compared to serious literary works.
 Each cinematic genre may have its own yardsticks, and ignorance of these yardsticks may lead to the unfair devaluation not only of of the film, but of the genre as a whole.

 Commercial considerations are a significant factor in the cinema, and cannot be neglected in any discussion of cinematic narrative.
 I have mentioned earlier (section 11.17) that for much of the history of the cinema, the director did not have complete freedom in controlling the subject matter or even, of what is found in general in a film, as commercial considerations prevented many directors from doing what they wanted to do.